soundbtc/covid-19/index.md

 <h1>Welcome to SoundBTC</h1>
-<p>Here you'll find everything about Bitcoin and the world of Blockchain.</p>
+<h2>Here you'll find everything about Bitcoin and the world of Blockchain.</h2>

 <!-- TradingView Widget BEGIN -->